pushhub/fucktrump/README.md

 # Setup
 You need a few things to get started, everything you need to make this work is free and relatively easy to setup even if you're not a programmer.
 ## Twitter API keys
 - Open https://developer.twitter.com/en/apps and under the drop down in the torp right hand corner click Apps.
-When the page loads, click 'Create an app'
+When the page loads, click 'Create an app.'
 - Fill out all of the info, For the terms of service or website URL you can just put anything.
 For app usage specify that it's a bot to tell Donald Trump to go sodomize himself.
 Totally Legit.
-- Once it's created  make note of the keys and tokens or go back to https://developer.twitter.com/en/apps and click 'Details' on the app you created
+- Once it's created  make note of the keys and tokens or go back to https://developer.twitter.com/en/apps and click 'Details' on the app you created.
 - Click the 'Keys and tokens' tab, generate or re-generate the keys/tokens and make note of them for the next deployment step.

 ## Heroku